teake/LieLink/README.md

-MathLie
+LieLink
 =======

 A Mathematica interface for LiE.
-MathLie needs Mathematica version 7 or higher.
+LieLink needs Mathematica version 7 or higher.

 Installation
 ------------

 ### Obtaining the package ###

-Download the latest release https://github.com/teake/MathLie/releases, unzip it, and move the MathLie directory to the Mathematica applications directory.
+Download the latest release https://github.com/teake/LieLink/releases, unzip it, and move the LieLink directory to the Mathematica applications directory.
 The location of this directory can be found by typing the command

     FileNameJoin @ {$UserBaseDirectory, "Applications"}

 into Mathematica.
-Alternatively, you can checkout this repository and move the MathLie subdirectory to the same Mathematica applications directory.
+Alternatively, you can checkout this repository and move the LieLink subdirectory to the same Mathematica applications directory.

 ### Compiling LiE ###

-MathLie relies on LiE for all the calculations, so it needs a compiled version of it.
+LieLink relies on LiE for all the calculations, so it needs a compiled version of it.
 Download the compile-only version of LiE from http://wwwmathlabo.univ-poitiers.fr/~maavl/LiE/, unzip it, and compile the GAP version by doing